emelynataly77/emelynataly77.github.io/projects/bellabeat.md

-Many datasets were too large to process on excel.
-Additionally, there were a few datasets that lacked too much information to be helpful or provide much insights.
-Also, there were datasets that contained repetitive data and overlapped with other existing datasets.
-Those datasets were dropped from further exploration.
+Many datasets were too large to process on excel and even too large to properly process on either Rstudio and BigQuery.
+Additionally, there were a few datasets that were too inconsistent and incomplete to accurately deduct any type of analysis.
+Also, there were a ferw datasets that contained repetitive data and overlapped with other existing datasets.
+For example, dailyCalories_merged, dailyIntensities_merged adn dailySteps_merged overlapped with dailyActivity_merged which included all the information on those three files and then some.
+Therefore those three were dropped and only dailyActivity_merged would continue to be analyzed.
+Any datasets that met the criteria describes above were dropped from further exploration (red).
+Datasets that were eligible for proper processing were uplodaed into BigQueary and